brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions` simply unlock more flags to be used.
 These can be listed with the `-XX:+PrintFlagsFinal` and `-XX:+JVMCIPrintProperties` flags, see [Flag Dumps](Flag_Dumps)
 - `-XX:+UseNUMA` enables optimizations for multisocket systems, if applicable.
 Not sure if this applies to MCM CPUs like Ryzen or Epyc.
 - `-XX:-DontCompileHugeMethods` *Allows* huge methods to be compiled.
 Modded Minecraft has some of these, and we don't care about higher background compiler CPU usage.
+- `-XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000` Enable optimization of larger methods.
+See: https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8058148
+- `-XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M` reserves more space for compiled code.
+I observed modded Minecraft run over the default 250 megabyte limit with `XX:+PrintCodeCache`, but even if its not filled, the larger size makes eviction of compiled code less aggressive.
+- `-XX:NmethodSweepActivity=1` (default 10) keeps "cold" code in the cache for a longer time.
 - ~~`-XX:+UseStringDeduplication`~~ This is a popular option, but not used here, as it's benching slower.
+Maybe its useful on low memory systems?
 - `-XX:+UseFastUnorderedTimeStamps` Avoid system calls for getting the time.
 The impact of this will vary per system, but we aren't really concerned with logging timestamp accuracy.
 - `-XX:+UseCriticalJavaThreadPriority` *Nothing* should preempt the Minecraft threads.
 GC and Compiler threads can wait.
-- `-XX:+OmitStackTraceInFastThrow` Minecraft throws a ton of "safe" errors we don't want to spend CPU tracing.
 - `-XX:ThreadPriorityPolicy=1` Use a wider range of thread priorities.
 Requires sudo on linux to work.
 Some JDKs (like Graal) enable this by default, but some don't.
 - `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection, still being tested: https://research.spec.org/icpe_proceedings/2014/p111.pdf
 - `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.
 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
 This avoids triggering slower "mixed" young generation GCs, which is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
 Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/
 - `-XX:GCTimeRatio=99` As a goal, 1% of CPU time should be spent on garbage collection.
 Default is 12, which seems way too low.
 - `-XX:AllocatePrefetchStyle=3` Generate one prefetch instruction per cache line instead of per allocation.
-It seems to break ZGC, hence its only enabled for G1GC.
+It seems to break ZGC.
 - `-Dgraal.LoopRotation=true` A non default optimization, will probably be default soon.
 - `-Dgraal.TuneInlinerExploration=1` Spend more time making inlining decisions.
 For Minecraft, we want the C2 compiler to be as slow and aggressive as possible.
 - Most other `-Dgraal` arguments are enabled by default, and are either there as a sanity check, for debugging or as a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).
+- Most of the Java 8 flags simply bring it in line with Java 17 defaults.

 Flags Under Consideration:
 ======